aboutcode-org/scancode.io/docs/rest-api.rst

 Errors
 ^^^^^^

-List all the errors that were logged during Pipelines execution of this ``project``.
+This action lists all errors that were logged during any pipeline(s) execution on a given ``project``.

 ``GET /api/projects/6461408c-726c-4b70-aa7a-c9cc9d1c9685/errors/``